StackTips

 Singleton object = Singleton.getInstance();

-In the above example, we have created a Singleton instance using lazy initialization.
-The getInstance() method is instantiating the class for the first use.
+This is how we create a Singleton class using lazy initialization.
+The getInstance() method instantiates the class for the first use.

 public static synchronized Singleton getInstance() {